jaysonalfie/Four-card-feature-section/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device;s screen size
+- View the optimal layout for the site depending on their devices screen size

 ### Screenshot